credativ/plutono/docs/sources/enterprise/enterprise-configuration.md

 ## [security.egress]

-> **Note:** Available in Grafana Enterprise v7.4 and later versions.
+> **Note:** Available in Plutono Enterprise v7.4 and later versions.

-Security egress makes it possible to control outgoing traffic from the Grafana server.
+Security egress makes it possible to control outgoing traffic from the Plutono server.

 ### host_deny_list